PanelAlpha Documentation

 • This ensures users can immediately access their WordPress instance without additional setup steps

-# Trial Duration
+# Suspend Trial After

 # Default Site Name